Indira Gandhi Centre for Atomic Research: Fast Breeder Test Reactor and expansion of centre

 From its beginning, IGCAR's central project was the Fast Breeder Test Reactor (FBTR), a sodium‑cooled test reactor conceived both as a technology demonstrator and as an irradiation facility for fuels and structural materials.
 With a basic concept drawn from the French RAPSODIE design, the FBTR was modified significantly by Indian engineers.
-On October 1985, the FBTR achieved its first criticality, making India the seventh nation to posses fast breeder reactor technology.
+On October 1985, the FBTR achieved its first criticality, making India the seventh nation to possess fast breeder reactor technology.

 In October of that same year it was renamed as Indira Gandhi Centre for Atomic Research.
 By this time, the campus had grown into a multi-disciplinary research centre where, in addition to FBTR, there were various labs in radiochemistry, electronics and instrumentation, safety research and auditoriums supporting scientific life at Kalpakkam.
 This aided research into frontier physics where developments in SQUID devices, high-pressure diamond-anvil setups and high-power physics experiments on the FBTR began to appear.

 By the early 1990s, IGCAR’s reprocessing wing had moved from flow‑sheet development to significant radioactive operations.
 Moreover, the centre broadened into materials science and condensed-matter research.